 So how do you transform a small sale into a larger deal?
 Reminding of a recent experience at my local hardware store.
 Feeling crafty last weekend, came into the store looking to buy some wood and nails to build a bookcase, and what should’ve been a $50 project turned into a $250 project.

-This scenario probably plays out quite often, so let’s break down the strategies that will transform your small sales to big deals at your company.
+This scenario probably plays out quite often, so let’s break down the strategies that will transform your small sales into big deals at your company.

 So as I was walking through the hardware store, an associate named Harry approached me and asked if I needed any help.